Add a rental unit or a rental cottage on your property!

 A new California law helps homeowners improve the use of their property with “Accessory Dwelling Units (ADU).
 This new law allows homeowners to add 500 to 1,200 square feet of rental space to their properties – the size varies based on local zoning ordinances and the size of your property.
 You can now add a rental unit to your home or build a separate rental structure on your property.

 The new California laws also significantly expand the “Surplus Lands Act” requirements for local agencies to achieve more affordable housing on surplus publicly owned properties.

 These “Second Unit Ordinance” requirements vary by county, municipality, and whether the land is coastal property.
 As an example, click to review the San Mateo County’s Coastal Zone Policy.

 We build Accessory Dwelling Units, we help you select quality products and assist in selecting paint colors, tile, plumbing and lighting fixtures.
 We do quality work and are never satisfied until you are.

-Check out the rules and fees in your area to see if your property qualifies for a an “Accessory Dwelling Unit.”
+Navigate to our City pages to check out the rules and fees in your city to see if your property qualifies for an “Accessory Dwelling Unit.”

 San Francisco County: